Fractional Loop Group and Twisted K-Theory: Fractional Loop Group

-There is a geometric interpretation of this data in the non-commutative geometry sense.
+For values $\frac 12<q\leq1$, there is a geometric interpretation of this data in the non-commutative geometry sense.
 What we have is precisely a spectral triple, namely a Dirac operator $D^q$, a Hilbert space $\mathcal{H}$ and an associative $*$-algebra $L_q\Bbb C$, \cite{Connes}.
+Here $L_q\Bbb C = H^q(S^1,\Bbb C)$ is an algebra for $\frac 12 < q$ by the Sobolev multiplication theorem.

 \begin{proposition} $[D^q, X]$ is a bounded operator for all $X \in L_q\Bbb C$ and $0<q\leq1$,